 If you’re like most men, you probably didn’t see your wife’s affair coming, not only because your wife may not have seemed all that interested in sex; but also because you have the belief that your wife is a “good girl.”
 Unfortunately, up until very recently, men were regularly divorced by their wives without ever knowing about their wives’ affairs and infidelities.

-If you’re a female, like most other females, prior to cheating on your partner you always proclaimed yourself to be “not the type” who would ever cheat.
-However, also like most women, AFTER they’ve cheated, your life doesn’t make sense to you anymore—and even though you’re disturbed by your behavior; but at the same time you can’t give up the affair — or — let go of the idea of a new relationship. .
+If you’re a woman, like most women, prior to cheating on your husband, you always proclaimed yourself to be “not the type” who would ever cheat.
+However, also like most women, AFTER they’ve cheated, your life doesn’t make sense to you anymore—and even though you’re disturbed by your behavior; but at the same time — you can’t give up the affair — or — let go of the idea of a new relationship. .